 If you’re someone who just wants to build an account and leave it to the pros, there’s nothing wrong with M1 Finance but nothing particularly right.
 You might be better off with a service like Betterment that offers a little bit more financial advising.
 However, if the idea of a fund-based investment that you can rebalance as you like is both clear and interesting, M1 Finance may well be the platform for you.

 M1 Finance is a robo-advising platform that allows you to introduce individual assets into your investment portfolio.
 While not for everyone, it is a terrific fit for investors who are generally hands-off but who would still like to stay somewhat engaged with their money.
 However, people looking for a truly sophisticated individual-asset experience will find this robo-advisor limiting.
 For either type of investor, this is a relatively inexpensive product to use.

 Tips on Investing

 - Are robo-advisors right for you?
 In our article on the subject we discuss exactly what a robo-advisor is, how they work and what they can do for your portfolio.
-This is a brand new section of the market and it’s already increasingly popular… for very good reason.
+This is a newer section of the market and it’s increasingly popular due to its simplicity and robust investment options.